home | about us

 GETTING STARTED (10 minutes)

-What is there in our life that we can be proud of?
+What in our lives brings us pride?
 What can we do well?
 What do we possess that makes us happy?
-Before we get into our lesson, lets take a few moments to think deeper about these questions.
+Before we get into our lesson, let's take a few moments to think deeper about these questions.

 Workbook Activity